0xForerunner/zk-ctf/README.md

 - The challenger get a new note for their flag holding status (also issued regardless of wether they actually got it or not)
 - The challenge is publically acked so the responder can no longer be slashed

-All users can see when challenges are submited, and responded to; However, only the challenger and responder are aware if the challenge was successful.
+All users can see when challenges are submited and responded to; However, only the challenger and responder are aware if the challenge was successful or not.
-This creates a game environment with incomplete knowledge, anbd should encourage some interesting strategies to show up!
+This creates a game environment with incomplete knowledge, and should encourage some interesting strategies to show up!

 ### Setup